RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 $$\nabla^2_x f(\mathbf{x}) = (1+(\beta^T (\mathbf{x} - \mathbf{x}_0)))H + \bigg(H (\mathbf{x}-\mathbf{x}_0)\bigg) \beta^T + \beta \bigg(H(\mathbf{x}-\mathbf{x}_0)\bigg)^T$$

-This model has the same minimum as the usual quadratic approximation, and has the same hessian at the minimum itself, but the hessian changes for small displacements from the minimum, by an amount given by:
+This model has the same minimum as the usual quadratic approximation, and has the same hessian at the minimum itself, but the hessian changes for small displacements from the minimum by an amount given by:

 $$\Delta H = (\beta^T (\mathbf{x} - \mathbf{x}_0))H + \bigg(H (\mathbf{x}-\mathbf{x}_0)\bigg) \beta^T + \beta \bigg(H(\mathbf{x}-\mathbf{x}_0)\bigg)^T $$

 These changes are to first order in $\mathbf{x}-\mathbf{x}_0$, we can do perturbation theory in that parameter to find how the spectrum is changing near the minimum.

 ### Computing Hessian Spectrum Changes with Perturbation Theory

 From the perturbation theory of linear operators, the first order change in an eigenvalue $\lambda$ will simply be